 For some people, being part of an excited crowd of Black Friday shoppers is fun.
 They enjoy the thrill of the hunt, and they feel a sense of camaraderie with the other shoppers waiting in line for holiday deals.
 If you’re one of them, there’s no reason you shouldn’t join the crowd on Black Friday — just check first and make sure the deals you’re hunting are really bargains.

-But if there are other things you’d rather do with your Thanksgiving weekend – like enjoying the last of the beautiful fall weather or hanging out with relatives you only see once a year – there’s no need to give them up for the sake of a bargain.
-Do your holiday shopping at other times or in different ways without making a big dent in your wallet.
+But if there are other things you’d rather do with your Thanksgiving weekend — like enjoying the last of the beautiful fall weather or hanging out with relatives you only see once a year — there’s no need to give them up for the sake of a bargain.
+Instead, do your holiday shopping at other times or in different ways without making a big dent in your wallet.

 Do you shop Black Friday deals?
 Do you prefer to shop in-store or online?